YoyPa/isw/README.md

 - You can find documentation on the <a href="https://github.com/YoyPa/isw/wiki/How-EC-work-(for-GS40-6QE-at-least)">wiki</a>.
 - isw is only tested under Arch/Manjaro (systemd).
 - Use it at your own risk !
+- Secure boot can prevent access to the EC

 ## Purpose
 - isw was made as an equivalent of "control tools by pherein" but under linux.
-- It is meant to alter fan profiles for MSI laptops.
+- It is meant to alter fan profiles of MSI laptops.
 - Profiles for supported laptops are located in <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>.
-- Check <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>. comment for more details.
+- Check <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>. comments for more details.

 ## How to install
 ### Package or not package ?